openfarmcc/OpenFarm/README.md

 3. Open your terminal.
 4. `$ git clone https://github.com/openfarmcc/OpenFarm.git` - this tells your computer to fetch the data stored in this repository using git.
 5. `$ cd OpenFarm` - change to the OpenFarm directory
 6. `$ vagrant up` This will take a long time.
 We're downloading a whole bunch of stuff.
 Go make yourself a pot of coffee, or brew some tea.
-If something goes wrong at this point, reach out to Simon directly at [slack.openfarm.cc](http://slack.openfarm.cc/).
+If something goes wrong at this point, reach out to us via a GitHub issue.

 #### Accessing Vagrant